nhan295/realtime-chat/README.md

 - 📱 **Responsive UI**: Clean and mobile-friendly chat interface
 - 🌐 **Ngrok Integration**: Easily share your local server with others for testing
 - 🌍 Message Translation: On-demand Translation: Select a language to translate any message when you need it

+I also implemented a CI/CD pipeline using GitHub Actions and Docker Hub:
+- Dockerized both the client and server
+- Automatically builds and pushes Docker image of the server to Docker Hub on every push to main
+- Used GitHub Secrets to securely log in to Docker Hub
 ---

 ## 🛠️ Technologies Used